Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 We execute the sentence of the Holy Apostolic See, and we follow the very praiseworthy ordinance and custom of the good Christians of old who had the books of heretics like the Arians, Priscillians, Nestorians, Eutychians, and others burned and annihilated, even everything that was contained in these books, whether good or bad.

-The hypocrisy is that the very same Charles V who promulgated this edict—mentioning the Arians, the Christian school to which the Goths belonged— is responsible for the sack of Rome in 1527.
+The hypocrisy is that the very same Charles V, who promulgated this edict—mentioning the Arians, the Christian sect to which the Goths belonged—is responsible for the sack of Rome in 1527.

 That was context to help you, dear reader, understand that history is more complicated than shown on TV.
 Let's now make sense of the so-called Gothic style, which is not about an age of darkness but its opposite, light.